adobe/aem-core-wcm-components/CONTRIBUTING.md

 * Consider [joining developer discussions](#joining-developer-discussions-) to get feedback on what you are thinking of contributing.
 It's better to get this early feedback before going ahead and potentially having to rewrite everything later.
 * Create a [bug report](#reporting-bugs-) or [feature request](#requesting-features-) issue summarizing the problem that you will be solving.
 This will again help with early feedback and tracking.
 * Have a look at our [component checklist](Guidelines.md), for an idea of what certifies a production ready component.
+* Ensure you have [signed the Adobe Contributor License Agreement](http://opensource.adobe.com/cla.html).
+If you are an Adobe employee, you do not have to sign the CLA.

 ##### Contributing